pdee/pdee/doc/commands-python-mode.rst

 -----------------------
 Send block at point to  interpreter.

 Switch to output buffer.
-Ignores `py-switch-buffers-on-execute-p'.
+Ignores ‘py-switch-buffers-on-execute-p’.

 py-execute-block-no-switch
 --------------------------
 Send block at point to  interpreter.

 Keep current buffer.
-Ignores `py-switch-buffers-on-execute-p'
+Ignores ‘py-switch-buffers-on-execute-p’

 py-execute-block-dedicated
 --------------------------